ibm-cloud-docs/vmwaresolutions/archiref/vcsicp/vcsicp-usecases.md

 ![Acme Skateboards Hybrid Application](vcsicp-acme-skateboards-app.svg)

 {{site.data.keyword.vmwaresolutions_short}} provides automation to deploy VMware technology components in {{site.data.keyword.CloudDataCents_notm}} across the globe.
-The architecture consists of a single cloud region and supports the ability to extend into more cloud regions that are located in another geography and/or into another {{site.data.keyword.cloud_notm}} pod within the same data center.
+The architecture consists of a single cloud region and supports the ability to extend into more cloud regions that are located in another geography or into another {{site.data.keyword.cloud_notm}} pod within the same data center.

 The {{site.data.keyword.cloud_notm}} Private (ICP) and Cloud Automation Manager (CAM) products are manually deployed into your on-premises virtualization platform, enabling cloud management from the on-premises location.
 Alternatively, ICP and CAM are offered as a service extension to an existing or new vCenter Server deployment, via automation, enabling cloud management from {{site.data.keyword.cloud_notm}}.